defano/wyldcard/README.md

 When calling a user defined function, use the calling syntax `<functionName>(<arg1>, <arg2>, ...)`.
 Note that the number of arguments passed to the function must match the number declared in the definition.
 HyperTalk does not support function overloading; each function defined in a script must have a unique name.

-For example:
+Consider this recursive function for generating the Fibonacci sequence:

 ```
 on mouseUp
-	-- factorial(5) returns 120
-	answer "The factorial of 5 is " && factorial(5)
+  answer fibonacci("", 0, 1, 200)
 end mouseUp

-function factorial fact
+function fibonacci sequence, lastValue, thisValue, maxValue
+	if sequence is empty then put "0" into sequence
+	put thisValue + lastValue after the last item of sequence

-	if fact = 1 then
+	if thisValue + lastValue <= maxValue then
-		return 1
+		return fibonacci(sequence, thisValue, thisValue + lastValue, maxValue)
 	else
-		return fact * factorial(fact – 1)
+		return sequence
 	end if

-end factorial
+end fibonacci
 ```

 ## Control Structures